Chart Color Schemes

 Infrastructure

-Carina Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Carina Heights has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified 19 projects potentially impacting the area.
-Notable ones include Greendale Village Shopping Centre, Queensland Energy and Jobs Plan, Aveo Parkside Carindale Redevelopment, and Belmont Private Hospital Expansion.
-The following list details those likely most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 19 projects likely impacting the area.
+Notable ones include Greendale Village Shopping Centre, Queensland Energy Roadmap 2025, Aveo Parkside Carindale Redevelopment, and Belmont Private Hospital Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.